-While performing the duties of Regional Treasurer, the volunteer is limited to the following locations, unless expressly authorized in writing by the Regional Commissioner to hold or participate in activities in another location.
+While performing the duties of Coach, the volunteer is limited to the following locations, unless expressly authorized in writing by the Regional Commissioner to hold or participate in activities at another location:

-- 1. Regularly scheduled and duly approved inside or outside AYSO activities; and - Independent work at home alone, in committees of adults, or in a properly supervised situation with children.
+- 1. Assigned field locations. - 2.
+Regional meetings and sponsored events. - 3.
+Regularly scheduled and duly approved inside or outside AYSO activities. - 4.
+Independent work at home alone, in committees of adults, or in a properly approved and supervised situation with children.